Get,

 Dr. Rajeev Singh, BAMS

-Meals and nutritional supplements play an important role during your recovery and maintenance in any thyroid condition you may have.
+Meals and nutritional supplements play an important role during your recovery and maintenance of any thyroid condition you may have.
 The NHS Eatwell Guide suggests that you attempt to:

 1. Prepare meals including higher-fibre containing starchy foods like potatoes and rice.